 So if you’re a resident of Australia you may wish to review the 10 days Foxtel Now free trial, which has no set-up fees and will broadcast these exciting fast-paced Footy matches online (Mac & PC excluded)*.

 Alternatively, Kayo Sports have a 14 day trial offering.
 With the Kayo trial you will have access to each and every match on Fox Footy, and can stream the AFLX free and Live using eligible mobile devices.

-Stream each and every match of the AFL, AFLW, AFLX, and JLT Community Series live and on demand on your devices using the Watch AFL app.
-Weekly subscription starts at $19.00/mth, cancel anytime.
+Stream each and every match of the AFL Premiership Finals series live and on demand on your devices using the Watch AFL app.
+Premium Weekly Subscription starts at $25/mth, cancel anytime.
 Only available for subscribers outside of Australia.